-There were quite a few points I wanted to pick Emma up on, in the nicest possible way.
+There were, however, quite a few points I wanted to pick Emma up on, in the nicest possible way.
 First of these was her surprise at Apple’s apparent introduction of stern social media protocols, given the money it makes from handheld devices that encourage ‘the free-flowing ideas of the individuals on the payroll’.
-Once some of the world had stopped loading candle apps on their iPads and leaving £400’s worth of hi-tech equipment outside shops to mourn Steve Jobs (I’m no accountant, but a tea-light would have said the same, and been far cheaper and less of a personal data security risk), I got the impression that the control-freak tendencies of the recently deceased were aired more freely than previously.
+Once some of the world had stopped loading candle apps on their iPads to mourn Steve Jobs (I’m no accountant, but a tea-light would have said the same, and been less of a personal data security risk), I got the impression that the control-freak tendencies of the recently deceased were aired more freely than previously.
 And Apple, for all the design savvy of its products (for which thanks should strictly speaking go to Johnny Ive), is a company that makes it very hard to dig beneath the OS, install open source software, and is very keen that we load our (very profitable) new toys with apps, tunes, books, movies and so on bought from an online store that very much runs by their rules.
 Apple’s version of the world is impeccably stylish, but pretty tightly closed.
 I’m not sure everyone wants to rule the world, but Apple is keener than most: their internal application of the tendency didn’t surprise me in the least.

 The second point at which I paused mentally was her final point: